-CAN THE MILITARY GIVE ME CITIZENSHIP?
+CAN THE MILITARY GRANT ME CITIZENSHIP?

-No. Citizenship is granted by the U.S. Citizenship and Immigration Services, NOT the military.
-You can apply for citizenship more quickly in the military, but you can also be turned down, as 7200 were during 2003-2014 (Al Jazeera, 5/8/2015).
-Then you could still be kept in the military and possibly be sent to war.
-Even if you get citizenship, it can be revoked if you receive a less than honorable discharge, and you might then be deported.
-For more information, please see the back of this for groups to contact.
+No!
+Citizenship is granted by the U.S. Citizenship and Immigration Services (USCIS), NOT the military.

+You can apply for citizenship more quickly while in the military, but you can also be turned down by the USCIS.
+And then you would still be stuck in the military and possibly be sent to war.
+Between 2016 and 2019, military applications were rejected twice as often as civilian applications (Task & Purpose, 8/20/2021).
+Even if you get citizenship, it can be revoked if you receive a less-than-honorable discharge, and then you might be deported.